Grzegorzsa/zen-custom-fields/readme.md

   <code><?php echo zen_field('field name 2') ?></code>

    You can use 2 dimensional tables.
-The first table row then would hold column names in <th> tags.
+The first table row then would hold column names in &lt;th&gt; tags.
 To extract data from that table use second parameter in zen_field function as a column name.

  <code><?php echo zen_field('field name','column name') ?></code>